isomerpages/moe-asrjc/_joining-asrjc/Joint Admission Exercise.md

 You can download the user guide for appeal<a href="/files/2022-User-Guide-for-Appeal.pdf">here</a>.

-**Only shortlisted candidates will be called up for an interview.**
+<b>Only shortlisted candidates will be called up for an interview.</B>

 All shortlisted candidates will be notified before the end of the Appeal period.
 Shortlisted candidates are to bring along the original and a duplicate copy of the: